JulianCazaux/cu-challenge/backend/README.md

 ## Test

-Some Unit test where written for card.controller, for the following endpoints:
+Wrote some Unit Tests for card.controller for the following endpoints:

 - create (POST)
 - findOne (GET)